Penalty shootout heartbreak as Portugal’s Euro 2024 campaign ends in a quarter-final defeat to France

 A close game was predicted and that’s exactly what we got with neither team deserving to win or lose.
 Fine margins decide many games and that’s exactly what happened in Hamburg.

-Pepe had a huge game in what is surely his final appearance for the Seleção after earning 141 caps.
+Pepe had a huge game in what is surely his final appearance for the Seleção in his 141st cap.
 He made important challenges to deny Kolo Muani, Thuram and blocked an effort from Mbappé in extra time.

 Nuno Mendes hardly put a foot wrong all evening and surged towards the finish line, a performance reminiscent of his display against Czechia.

 The investigations will surely commence to try and understand and explain how Portugal failed at Euro 2024.
-At the end of the day it’s simply bad luck.
+At the end of the day it’s simply bad luck in the lottery of a penalty shootout.

 By Matthew Marshall at the Volksparkstadion